 It turns out to be crazy cheap though!

 I want to show you the true power of meal prepping and buying bulk.

 With our $60, we are able to buy enough food for two people to eat three meals a day for an entire week.
 We are talking 42 meals.
 If you do the math, that is about $1.43 per meal!!!

 That is crazy!
 It is about the same as buying one double cheese burger from McDonald’s.
 Except that when I get done eating my home made food, I am full and content.

 The math proves it; buying in bulk and meal prepping is the most cost effective way of feeding yourself.
 Outside of growing it all yourself maybe.

 The numbers don’t lie.
-Meal prepping has completely changed our finances and is a big reason we are moving quickly toward our debt free goals! $60 a week is not a lot of money, but if you plan ahead, buy in bulk, get good at meal prepping, and avoid impulse shopping, it really is enough for two people!
+Meal prepping has completely changed our finances and is a big reason we are debt free today! $60 a week is not a lot of money, but if you plan ahead, buy in bulk, get good at meal prepping, and avoid impulse shopping, it really is enough for two people and a tiny human!